 The withdrawal process lasts between six to 14 days depending on the type of drugs used and the withdrawal symptoms.
 The average length of stay is 7 days but each person’s situation is different and looked at individually.

 Wyla has medical and support staff on site 24 hours a day with drug and alcohol workers, case workers, registered nurses and a mental health liaison worker on hand to deliver the program.

 We aim to create a supportive environment.
 The daily schedule includes a house meeting, two educational groups plus activities.
 Our primary objective is to support people with their detox and to empower them to make informed decisions about their substance use throughout their stay.

 Clients do not pay for withdrawal medications other than pharmacotherapy and as a smoke- free facility, nicotine replacement therapy is available free of charge.

 Clients are able to make one personal phone call on admission to let people know they have arrived and one on discharge.
 All other calls are at the discretion of the case worker.

-Visitors are not permitted at the Lyndon Withdrawal Unit but family and friends can call to check on their progress, within the consent guidelines agreed by the client.
+Visitors are not permitted but family and friends can call to check on their progress, within the consent guidelines agreed by the client.

 If you or someone you know needs help with problems for alcohol, cannabis, methamphetamines, opiates or any other drug please contact us to apply for admission.
 Call 1300 LYNDON for a phone assessment or click here to find out more information about drug and alcohol misuse.